What is a Plot Point?

 A story must start off strong enough to keep the reader, you know, actually reading.
 Many refer to this feature as the Hook, or the Back Story — the point that pushes a novel into motion and automatically sets it apart from the millions of others out there.

 A great story can do this off the strength of its premise alone.
-From the start, Atwood hooks us in by introducing readers to the primary conflict of Offred’s story: she is a woman in a world where women have no agency.
+From the start of the novel, Atwood hooks us in by introducing readers to the primary conflict of Offred’s story: she is a woman in a world where women have no agency.
 We see how this conflict fits into her day-to-day life as Offred attends a Ceremony with her oppressor, The Commander.
 For her, this is a horrible but commonplace routine.
 But to the reader, it is new, and it hooks them with the desire to learn more.

 A premise itself will never be enough to carry a novel.
 But it needs to be enough to hook the reader’s interest long enough to keep them on the line, until the first big reveal comes around and reels them in.